byronmansfield/ultimate-ami-destroyer/README.md

 # Dependencies

 - Go 1.5 or greater installed
+- AWS Account
+- `AWS_ACCT_ID` exported to path
 - Being a dick

 # Usage

-Include this in your project
+Include this in your project.
+Inside your `main.go`, in your `import` section, include this project

 ```
+import (
-import "github.com/byronmansfield/ultimate-ami-destroyer"
+  "github.com/byronmansfield/ultimate-ami-destroyer"
+)
 ```

 Call the ami crush method with your amazon account id